neil-72/emissions-data-analyzer/README.md

 A tool to automatically extract Scope 1 and Scope 2 carbon emissions data from company sustainability reports using Brave Search and Claude APIs.

 ## Key Features

-	1. Extracts relevant sections of reports based on keywords like “Scope 1” and “Scope 2” and sends context-rich chunks to Claude for analysis.
+1. Extracts relevant sections of reports based on keywords like "Scope 1" and "Scope 2" and sends context-rich chunks to Claude for analysis
-	2. Removes duplicate lines for cleaner data processing.
+2. Removes duplicate lines for cleaner data processing
-	3. Outputs extracted data in JSON format with details on emissions values, years, and context.
+3. Outputs extracted data in JSON format with details on emissions values, years, and context
-	4. Saves intermediate files (claude_input_data.txt) for inspection of processed text.
+4. Saves intermediate files (claude_input_data.txt) for inspection of processed text
-	5. Validates and aggregates results across multiple chunks of text.
+5. Validates and aggregates results across multiple chunks of text

 ## Setup